geoserver/geoserver/doc/en/user/source/services/wfs/axis_order.rst

 WFS 2.0 describes the ``WGS84BoundingBox`` as a lower and upper corner in x/y order.

-.. warning:: This combination is inconsistent with ``DefaultSRS`` definition and may confuse client applications.
+.. warning:: This combination is inconsistent with ``DefaultSRS`` definition definition and the `LowerCorner` and `UpperCorner` coordinate order and may confuse client applications.

    The result matches the WFS 2.0 GetCapabilities examples.

-WFS 2.0 *GetFeature* request defaults to GML3.2 output, and the default ``EPSG:4326`` spatial reference system used to publish the layer:
+WFS 2.0 *GetFeature* request defaults to GML3.2 output, and the default ``urn:ogc:def:crs:EPSG::4326`` spatial reference system used to publish the layer:

 * WFS 2.0 Default: